 1TB 344 thousand quality photos

 Many new tablets now work with a special stylus pen.
 The new generation of iPads are compatible with the Apple Pencil.
 The special stylus (now at its second generation) makes it easier to do artistic work and to touch up photos as it can sense the pressure you assert on the tablet (something that your £5 tablet stylus won't do).
-It is not something many people need, but for those who likes to get creative, it is a nice gadget to have if you won't mind paying £119* for it (Apple Store) but it does offer a free engraving service.
+It is not something many people need, but for those who likes to get creative, it is a nice gadget to have if you won't mind paying £79* to £139* for it (from Apple).
+Make sure you get the right model, please check the compatibility list in the page.

 Apple Pencil in action (Image credit: Apple)

-If you need to to a lot of typing and you would prefer to type on a physical keyboard rather than on the screen, you can buy the Apple Smart Keyboard for the new iPad 10.2 (similar to the iPad Pro) for £159*.
+If you need to to a lot of typing and you would prefer to type on a physical keyboard rather than on the screen, if you have the latest Apple iPad, you can buy the Apple Magic Keyboard Folio for the new iPad 2022 for £279*.

-Apple iPad 10.2" with Apple Smart Keyboard (Image credit: Apple)
+Apple iPad 10.9" with Apple Magic Keyboard Folio (Image credit: Apple)

-Alternatively, you can use wireless keyboards made by different brands as long as they are compatible to the iPad (via bluetooth) such as the Logitech keys-to-go (£54.99*).
 Many of our clients prefer this foldable wireless keyboard by Arteck.
-You can get one for £26.99* from Amazon.
-It will work with most smartphones e.g. iPhone and Samsung Galaxy too!
+You can get one for £35.69* from Amazon.
+It works with most tablets and most smartphones e.g. iPhone and Samsung Galaxy.

 Arteck foldable wireless keyboard (Image credit: Amazon)

 If you need to use certain applications, then you must check the availability of the applications on the tablet of your choice.
-If you really need to run Windows based applications, then you might want to consider getting a Microsoft Surface Pro 7 tablet or similar with a keyboard.
+If you really need to run Windows based applications, then you might want to consider getting a Microsoft Surface Pro tablet or similar with a keyboard.
 The Surface Pro is basically a full-blown Windows PC stuffed into a tablet form package.
+The latest version is the Surface Pro 9, starting from £879* (from Microsoft).

 If you want the productivity of a laptop and the convenience of a tablet, then you should consider a hybrid computer from Microsoft, Lenovo and others.
 The hybrid device gives you the best of both worlds.
 That’s pretty cool!
-Check out the Microsoft Surface Book 3.
-It comes in two screen sizes - a portable 13.5" display and a productive 15" display.
-If you want a premium hybrid computer, look no further than the Microsoft Surface Book 3.
-For cheaper alternatives, the Lenovo Yoga and the Microsoft Surface Pro 7 are very good choices.
+Check out the Microsoft Surface Laptop Studio.
+It comes with a productive 14.4" touch screen display.
+If you want a premium hybrid computer, look no further than the Microsoft Surface Laptop Studio, price starting from £1649* (from Microsoft).
+For cheaper alternatives, the Lenovo Yoga is a good choice.

-For those who want something more business oriented and would prefer a solid performer like the Thinkpads, you might want to take a look at the Lenovo Thinkpad X1 Yoga (5th Generation) hybrid laptop.
-Price starting at £1495.99*.
-If your budget won't stretch it, there is a more affordable version, the Lenovo Yoga 7i.
-Price starting at £799.99*.
+For those who want something more business oriented and would prefer a solid performer like the Thinkpads, you might want to take a look at the Lenovo Thinkpad X1 Yoga (8th Generation) hybrid laptop.
+Price starting at £1691.99*.
+If your budget won't stretch it, there is a more affordable version, the Lenovo Yoga 7 Gen 8 (16" AMD).
+Price starting at £700*.

 Lenovo Thinkpad X1 Yoga (Image credit: Lenovo)

-For those who would like to have the most cutting edge and if money is no objection, then you might want to take a look at the recently released Lenovo Thinkpad X1 FOLD.
+For those who would like to have the most cutting edge and if money is no objection, then you might want to take a look at the cutting edge Lenovo Thinkpad X1 FOLD.
 It comes with a foldable screen, yes a foldable screen, so you get a big screen yet very compact when closed.
+Price starting at £4119* from Lenovo.

 Lenovo Thinkpad X1 FOLD (Image credit: Lenovo)